KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\users\models.py:45`

 **Description**:
-The `User.__repr__` method in the `User` class is designed to provide a string representation of a `User` object, which is typically used for debugging and logging purposes to easily identify and differentiate instances of the `User` class within the EeazyCRM application.
+The `User.__repr__` method in the User class is used to provide a string representation of the User object.
+It is automatically called by Python when a string representation of the object is needed, such as when printing the object.

 ---